ThomasCross/SpaceCadets/Week 1/README.md

 # SCChallengeEmail
-This program is will access the esc intranet and get infomation.
+This program is will access the ecs intranet and get infomation.

 **SpaceCadet1.java** access the public webpages.